Charge-loop current order and Z3 nematicity mediated by bond-order fluctuations in kagome metal AV3Sb5 (A=Cs,Rb,K)

-Note that the second-largest eigenvalue at $\q=\q_n$ in Fig. \ref{fig:fig2} (b) corresponds to the charge order ($n_A\ne n_B$), originating from the flatness of the FS between two vHS points in this simplified model in Fig. \ref{fig:fig1} (c).
-This instability is suppressed by $U$ due to its Hartree term.
-Also, we discuss that the Aslamazov-Larkin (AL) term is unimportant in the SM C \cite{SM}.

 Here, we discuss why the cLC order is mediated by the BO fluctuations.
-Figures \ref{fig:fig3} (a) and (b) show the first- and the second-order scattering processes derived from the DW equation (\ref{eqn:DWeq}) at $\q=\q_3$, respectively.
-The former umklapp term gives the repulsive interaction that leads to $f_{\q_3}^{\A\C}=-f_{\q_3}^{\C\A}$, and the latter backward term gives the attraction among the same $f_{\q_3}^{lm}$.
-Thus, both interactions cooperatively induce the odd-parity current order form factor in Fig. \ref{fig:fig2} (c).
-The infinite series of such ladder diagrams are calculated by solving Eq. (\ref{eqn:DWeq}), and the obtained $v$-dependence of the cLC eigenvalue is shown in Fig. \ref{fig:fig3} (c).
-A schematic BO+cLC phase diagram derived from the present theory is depicted in Fig. \ref{fig:fig3} (d).
-This phase diagram is reminiscent of that of the $d$-wave SC state around the antiferromagnetic endpoint.
+Let us consider the infinite series of MT terms in Fig. \ref{fig:fig3} {\bf a}, which is equal to $f_{\q_3}^{\rm AC}(\lambda_{\q_3}^{-1}-1)^{-1}$ according to the DW equation (\ref{eqn:DWeq}).
+The first term together with other odd-order MT terms in Fig. \ref{fig:fig3} {\bf a} give the repulsive Umklapp interaction, $\Gamma_{\rm um}^{\rm MT}<0$, which leads to the odd-parity order $f_{\q_3}^{\A\C}=-f_{\q_3}^{\C\A}$.
+In contrast, the second term together with other even-order MT terms give the attractive backward interaction, $\Gamma_{\rm back}^{\rm MT} >0$, which gives the attraction among the same $f_{\q_3}^{lm}$.
+Therefore, all series of MT terms cooperatively induce the odd-parity current order form factor shown in Fig. \ref{fig:fig2} {\bf c}.
+Figure \ref{fig:fig3} {\bf b} exhibits the obtained $v$-dependence of the cLC eigenvalue as a function of $T$ in the case of $y=1$.

-In the next stage, we discuss the electronic nematic states due to the coexistence of the BO ($\delta t_{ij}^{\rm b}$) in Fig. \ref{fig:fig1} (b) and the cLC order ($\delta t_{ij}^{\rm c}$) in Fig. \ref{fig:fig2} (d).
-Here, we set $|\delta t_{ij}^{\rm b}|=|\delta t_{ij}^{\rm c}|=0.05$.
-In Fig. \ref{fig:fig4} (a), the hexagonal loop current pattern in the cLC coincides with the hexagonal bond pattern in the BO.
-Its folded FS has $C_6$ symmetry as shown in Fig. \ref{fig:fig4} (b).
-In Fig. \ref{fig:fig4} (c), we shift the cLC pattern by ${\bm a}_{\rm BA}$.
-Then, the center of $C_6$ symmetry in the BO and that of the cLC do not coincide, and the realized FS has $C_2$ symmetry as depicted in Fig. \ref{fig:fig4} (d).
-This nematicity is rotated by $120 \ (240)$ degrees by displacing the cLC pattern by ${\bm a}_{\rm CA}$ (${\bm a}_{\rm BC}$).
-Thus, the coexistence of the BO and cLC leads to the $Z_3$ nematic order.
-This is consistent with the nematic transition at $T_{\rm nem}\approx35$ K observed by the nematic susceptibility measurement \cite{elastoresistance-kagome}.

-Here, we briefly discuss the realized phase diagram based on the Ginzburg-Landau (GL) free energy. (i) When the BO solely occurs, the $3Q$ BO state is more stable than the $1Q$ one due to the third-order GL term \cite{Balents2021,Tazai-kagome,Hirata}. (ii) When the cLC order occurs inside the $3Q$ BO state ($T<T_{\rm cLC}<T_{\rm BO}$), the nematic BO+cLC state in Fig. \ref{fig:fig4} (c) is more stable than the hexagonal BO+cLC state (= Fig. \ref{fig:fig4} (a)) and the ($1Q$ cLC)+($3Q$ BO) state due to the third-order GL term, as we discuss in the SM D \cite{SM}. (iii) When the cLC solely occurs, the third-order GL term vanishes, and the $3Q$ ($1Q$) cLC order emerges when $r\equiv d_{2,b}/2d_{2,a}<1$ ($r>1$), where $d_{2,a},d_{2,b}$ are the forth order GL parameters \cite{SM}.
-Note that the $1Q$ cLC order corresponds to a nematic state.